5 Inference for simple linear regression

 5.6.1 State the hypotheses

-As defined in the null hypothesis (H0) is baseline condition, and the alternative hypothesis (Ha) is defined by the claim being tested.
+As defined in the null hypothesis (H0) is the baseline condition, and the alternative hypothesis (Ha) is defined by the claim being tested.
 Recall from that one objective for the analysis in this chapter is to investigate whether per capita expenditure is useful in understanding variability in playground access in US cities.
-In terms of the linear regression model, the claim being tested is whether there is a linear relationship between the city’s per capita expenditure and the number of playgrounds per 10,000 residents.
+In terms of the linear regression model, the claim being tested is whether there is a linear relationship between per_capita_expend and playgrounds.
+The null hypothesis is the baseline condition of there being no linear relationship between the two variables.
 We use this claim to define the alternative hypothesis.
-The null hypothesis is the baseline condition of there being no linear relationship between the two variables.

 • Null hypothesis: There is no linear relationship between playgrounds per 10,000 residents and per capita expenditure.
 The slope of per_capita_expend is equal to 0.
 (H0:β1=0)